kilgarenone/datepicker/README.md

 ## Formatting

-The display and transmission of a date are usually in a very different format.
+In practise, the display and transmission of a date are usually in a very different format.

-This datepicker output a selected date in the standard **ISO8601** format, effectively giving you total control in both cases.
+To give you total control in both cases, this datepicker simply output selected dates in the standard **ISO8601** format e.g `2019-10-22`.

-To display a selected date however you want, you will provide your own function that accepts an argument that is a ISO8601 date string.
+To display a selected date however you want, you will provide your own function that accepts an argument that is a ISO8601 date in string.

 For example, to display a date like `Fri 28`: